Nllii/telegram_vc_sample/README.md

 ```

-### your auth keys is a json format: didn't write a try block for this.
-Don't forget the comma or " ".
+#####  your auth keys is a json format: didn't write a try block for this.
+Don't forget the comma ," ",:

 ```json